StirlingLabs/BigBuffers/readme.md

 ![BigBuffers](./docs/images/bigbuffers.jpg)

+BigBuffers has been deprecated and is replaced internally by [CloudBuffers](https://github.com/StirlingLabs/CloudBufffers) and [Unlocal](https://github.com/StirlingLabs/Unlocal), which we expect to open source.

 **BigBuffers** is a cross platform serialization library architected for maximum memory efficiency and large data sets.

 **BigBuffers** is a fork of **FlatBuffers** with 64 bit indexes, to supports buffers >2Gb.
 Both projects allow you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility... but they are not wire-compatible.